Skip to content

 return {"created": True}

-get, post, put, patch, delete, head, options, and trace are all available.
+get, post, put, patch, delete, head, options, trace, and query are all available.

 Path parameters